 Paxil (Paroxetine HCL)

 After cutting out Wellbutrin and Trazodone, the Paxil could stop fighting for space in my bloodstream and thrive.
 Another SSRI, Paxil was designed to combat anxiety and depression at the same time.
-With Paxil on my side, I’ve been able to take steps to make positive changes in my life.
-It’s only been a few months, but I feel like a person again.
-I have goals that I’m making progress towards and I feel like a better human than I have been in ages.
+With Paxil on my side, I’d been able to take steps to make positive changes in my life.
+It had only been a few months, but I felt like a person again.
+I had goals that I was making progress towards and I felt like a better human than I have been in ages.

 The trade-off was a couple of weird side effects.
-The heartburn is aggressive and nearly constant.
+The heartburn was aggressive and nearly constant.
 Coupled with the acid reflux that resulted from my gastric sleeve surgery, my throat was on fire constantly.
 It was difficult to want to eat because it hurt so much afterward.
-I must take Prevacid every day to be functional, but that is an acceptable consequence.
+I had to take Prevacid every day to be functional, but that was an acceptable consequence.

-I also have odd tingling sensations in my right arm.
+I also acquired an odd tingling sensations in my right arm.
 Just in my right arm.
-It feels like my arm is going numb at random times during the day.
+It feltlike my arm was going numb at random times during the day.
 It was scary at first because the warning labels tell you to consult a doctor immediately if this happens.
-It could be a symptom of serotonin syndrome; a nasty little ailment that I wanted no parts of.
+It could have been a symptom of serotonin syndrome; a nasty little ailment that I wanted no parts of.

-The weirdest thing that’s happened to me has been the occasional “eating things in the middle without my knowledge or consent.”
-Paxil has a side effect of an increased appetite, which is annoying when I’m trying to sleep.
+The weirdest thing that happened to me was the occasional “eating things in the middle without my knowledge or consent.”
+Paxil has a side effect of an increased appetite, which was annoying when I’m trying to sleep.
 However, sleep eating is unacceptable.

 Once, I woke up eating peanut butter out of the jar.
 With my fingers.
 I woke up with a mouth full of peanut butter, clutching the jar against my chest.
 I have since stopped keeping snacks in my bedroom and asked my husband to keep an eye on me during the night.

 After discussing the side effects with my regular doctor, I had a decision to make.
-The tingling sensation was something to monitor over time and it has improved some, but I could pick a new medication if I wished.
+The tingling sensation was something to monitor over time and it did improved some, but I could pick a new medication if I wished.
 Did I want to risk my newfound happiness to try a new medication or remain with what I have despite the intense side effects?
-For me, the decision was to continue with Paxil.
+For me, the decision was to take my chances with something new.
 I was addicted to feeling like a functional member of society and I need that feeling to continue for as long as possible.

 The decision to take medication to address mental illness is not one to be taken lightly.
 It involves continuous self-monitoring and checking in with medical professionals if something seems amiss.
 It can be a lifetime commitment, depending on your diagnosis.
 Medication can be temporary as well.
 Something you need to get you through a hard couple of months or years.
 Either way, my advice to you is to keep an open mind about the use of medication and those who have to make that decision.